Cj202/virtual-eye-mouse/README.md

 movement with human eyes It controls mouse-moving by automatically affecting the position where eyesight focuses on, and simulates mouse-click by affecting blinking action.
-However, the proposed vision-based virtual interface controls system work on various eye movements such as eye blinking
+However, the proposed vision-based virtual interface controls system work on various eye movements such as eye blinking.